natcap/invest.users-guide/source/ndr.rst

 - :investspec:`ndr.ndr k_param` The default value is 2.

 - :investspec:`ndr.ndr subsurface_critical_length_n`
-- :investspec:`ndr.ndr subsurface_critical_length_p`

 .. note::
-   If dissolved nutrients travel a distance smaller than their Subsurface Critical Length, the retention efficiency will be lower than the Subsurface Maximum Retention Efficiency value defined.
+   If dissolved nitrogen travels a distance smaller than its Subsurface Critical Length, the retention efficiency will be lower than the Subsurface Maximum Retention Efficiency value defined.
 Setting this value to a distance smaller than the pixel size will result in the maximum retention efficiency being reached within one pixel only.

 - :investspec:`ndr.ndr subsurface_eff_n`
-- :investspec:`ndr.ndr subsurface_eff_p`

 Interpreting results
 --------------------